jbcodeforce/ML-studies/docs/genAI/index.md

 ### Classical concerns and challenges

 LLM's are amazing tools for doing natural language processing.
-But they come with challenges due to the underlying training and inference technology, due to the fact they are trained only occasionally and are thus always out of date, and due to the fact that natural language generation is not grounded in any model of reality or reasoning but instead uses probabilistic techniques based on correlations of a huge number of strings of tokens (words).
+But they come with challenges due to the underlying training and inference technology, due to the fact that they are trained only occasionally and are thus always out of date, and also due to the fact that natural language generation is not grounded in any model of reality or reasoning but instead uses probabilistic techniques based on correlations of a huge number of strings of tokens (words).
 Which means hallucination and approximate retrieval are core of their architecture: the completion they are generating is in the same distribution as the text they have been trained on.
 Prompt engineering does not change hallucination as the decision to assess the response is a factual completion depends of the knowledge of the prompter and requires to continuously assess all the responses.

 * **Accuracy**: The accuracy of LLM's is not acceptable to any enterprise that must follow regulations and policies and respect contractual agreements with suppliers and customers.
 Because they cannot truly reason or take into account regulations and policies precisely, models often produce incorrect and contradictory answers when asked for decisions or actions to undertake.
 A single large language model is unlikely to solve every business problem effectively.
 With classical ML, probabilistic output is expected.
 Symbolic approaches like business rules that precisely express policies produce reliable results at the cost of coding the policies mostly manually.

 * **Specificity**: A single large model is unlikely to solve every business problem effectively because it is trained on generally-available information rather than enterprise-specific information.
-To differentiate their generative AI applications and achieve optimal performance, companies should rely on their **own data sets** tailored to their unique use case.
+To differentiate their generative AI applications and achieve optimal performance, enterprises should rely on their **own data sets** tailored to their unique use case.
 Even then, enterprise data changes constantly, so techniques such as RAG and tool calling are needed to leverage the most up-to-date and relevant information for a specific query.

 * **Cost and Risk** of training and inference, as well as privacy and intellectual property are top concerns.
 LLM's can be "fine-tuned" for a specific task by using a small number of labeled examples specific to the company's industry or use case.
 Fine-tuned models can deliver more accurate and relevant outputs.
 But training and retraining models, hosting them, and doing inference with them are expensive.
-Cloud providers see this opportunity to sell more virtual servers equipped with GPU's at a higher price.
+Cloud providers see this opportunity to sell more virtual servers with GPU's at a higher price.

 * **Skills**: developing a new LLM may not make sense today, but fine tuning an existing model may in some circumstances.
 There are relatively few developers with expertise in model tuning, understanding their architecture and limitations, integrating them in applications, and in tuning their hyper parameters.
 Reinforcement learning to fine-tune existing LLM requires a huge number of trials, and data quality is still a very difficult and poorly-mastered topic.

 * **Reliability and reasoning**: Generative AI models do not reason and do not plan accurately.
-New versions of LLMs attempt to improve this, but by design the transformer algorithm is probabilistic and greedy for text generation and does not inherently do any kind of structured symbolic reasoning or manage ontologies of concepts (knowledge graphs).
-LLM are very big system-1 with their knowledge based from digital representation of humanity created content.
+New versions of LLMs attempt to improve in this domain, but by design the transformer architecture is probabilistic and greedy for text generation and does not inherently do any kind of structured symbolic reasoning or manage ontologies of concepts (knowledge graphs).
+LLM is a very big system-1 with their knowledge based from digital representation of humanity created content.

 * For generative AI, the input is very ambiguous, but also the output: there is no determinist output.
 Models produce incorrect and contradictory answers.
 With classical ML, output is well expected.
 Trained sentiment analysis algorithms on labelled data will perform better than any LLM for that task.
-Always try to assess when to use ML.
+Always try to assess when to use ML versus using an existing LLM.
 * There are a lot of models available today, each with unique strengths and characteristics.
 How to get the ones best suited for business needs?
 The size of the model is linked to the compute power developers have and how much they can pay (availability of the hardware is also an issue).
+Effectice mechanisms need to be set up to assess the LLM's responses for each different use cases.
 * There is difficulty to determine which source documents are leading to the given answers.
+Model that links results to source, via citations help to assess for any hallucinations.
-* Developers need to optimize for training cost, and inference cost.
-And then assess how to amortize the training cost to better assess what may be billed to end-users.
+* Developers need to optimize for training and inference cost, then assess how to amortize the training cost to better evaluate what may be billed to end-users.
-* Current models comparison is based on Multi-task Language Understanding on MMLU](https://paperswithcode.com/sota/multi-task-language-understanding-on-mmlu) benchmark.
+* Current models comparison is based on Multi-task Language Understanding on [MMLU](https://paperswithcode.com/sota/multi-task-language-understanding-on-mmlu) benchmark.
 But CIOs care less about standard results, they want models that work well on their data.
 * For large enterprise, adopting LLM at scale means running hundreds, even thousands, of models at any time.
 A high frequency of innovation, leads customers to replace their models quicker than expected, reinforcing the need to train and deploy new models in production quickly and seamlessly.
 * Cost being a major issue in short term, model may become smaller and access to powerful distributed smaller hardware will help to do inference locally (smartphone with TPU).

 ### Some fallacies

 * LLMs can't do planning in autonomous modes.
-They may support planning activities done by planner software and human to translate formats, elaborate the problem specifications
+They may support planning activities done by planner software and human to translate formats, or to elaborate the problem specifications.
 * Chain of Though, ReAct, Fine tuning do not help for planning as they do not generalize well
 * There is no self-verification as LLM has no mean to do self verification

 ### Interesting legal considerations

 * Think not created by a human could not be copyrighted.
 * Model deployed will not use data sent to improve itself.
-* Right to use an image/photo to train a model is a problem.
+* The right to use an image/photo to train a model is a problem.
 * Protect Intellectual Property: never pass confidential information to Gen AI SaaS based API.
 * Protect the brand, avoid bias, discrimination, aligned to company values: any business decision should not be done by uncontrolled Gen AI.

 ### Discovery assessment

 **Classical questions** to address before starting a Gen AI solutions:

 * How to leverage open model like Mistral, LLama, DBRX?
-* How to verify accuracy on unstructured data as query and documents?
+* How to verify accuracy on unstructured data such as queries and document shunks?
 * AI Models are becoming stronger when connected to data, enterprise data, and fine tuning.
 It is important to adopt a Gen AI strategy that is linked to the data strategy too.
-Model will be deployed where data is.
 * When transitioning to more stateful Gen AI-based solutions to make the model more specialized or better tuned for dedicated use cases, the model will require self-improvement capabilities.
 To support this, the solution will need to maintain states, which will be persisted using Lake House technology
 * Current main stakeholder for Gen AI, is the developer, moving to business users will be challenging as some of their jobs are at risk, they may reject the technology at a all.
 * How to stop doing a lot of prompt engineering and start doing model fine tuning?
 Always address what we should evaluate the solution on.
 Gen AI can help to build prompt with the use of [meta prompting](./prompt-eng.md/#automatic-prompt-engineering) techniques.